1. How does the Athlete Academy relate to our Sport Clubs?

 6. What differentiates the Athlete Academy’s Sport-Specific Training?

 One of the key advantages of the Athlete Academy is that our student-athletes can expect to receive up to 7.5 hours of sport-specific training each week during the school day.
-This figure represents approximately five times the amount of weekly sport-specific training that is offered within our Sport Clubs.
 Furthermore, beyond the extra volume, the Athlete Academy’s sport-specific training focuses on addressing each student-athlete’s personal technical and tactical needs.

 7. What differentiates the Athlete Academy’s General Athletic Training?

-.
-This innovative program incorporates sport conditioning, multi-sport involvement, and mental training, and accounts for 4.5 hours of the Athlete Academy week.
+Our students follow a program that incorporates sport conditioning, multi-sport involvement, and mental training, and accounts for 4.5 hours of the Athlete Academy week.
 This built-in approach makes it much easier for our student-athletes to improve their fitness, athleticism, and psycho-social attributes than would otherwise be the case.

 8. Where will our Athlete Academy student-athletes go to school?